 There is a wide variation in how service providers approach supported and customized employment.
-The terms may be used interchangeably, with some providers offering supported employment that includes more individualized support, discovery and job carving, while another provider uses a modified version of customized support which takes considerably less time than the traditional customized approach.
+The terms may be used interchangeably, with some providers offering supported employment that includes more individualized support, discovery and job carving, while another provider uses a modified version of customized support which takes considerably less time.
 It is important to ask each service provider about their employment support models with the knowledge that many employ a blended approach.